R-4-Data-Science/FinalProject_Group8/README.md

 ## **Accessing The Package**

-1. To install the package, you must first install “devtools” if you have not already: `install.packages("devtools")`
+1. Users need to install the “devtools” package first, if not already installed, using: `install.packages("devtools")`
+2. Once “devtools” is installed, it needs to be loaded into the R environment using: `library(devtools)`
+3. The final project package is hosted on GitHub.
+Users can install it
-2. Load devtools using: `library(devtools)`
+    using:
-3. Now run
     `devtools::install_github("R-4-Data-Science/FinalProject_Group8")`

-Finally, load our package:
+**Finally, load our package:**

 ``` r
 library(package8)